Skip to content

 python3 ~/.sanctum/lib/yaml2json.py

 The cache is regenerated automatically whenever configuration libraries detect the YAML file is newer than the JSON.
 Never edit .instance.json by hand — changes will be overwritten.
+This is not a suggestion.
+The file is named with a dot prefix for a reason.
+It is trying to hide from you.

 Source config.sh in any Bash script to get access to configuration values: